Broad Channel, Queens: Broad Channel Volunteer Fire Department

 The department originally started in 1905 as bucket brigade to help minimize property loss due to fires.
 In 1907, this brigade was formally organized into the Broad Channel Volunteer Fire Association under its first Chief, Edward H. Schleuter.
 The current firehouse at 15 Noel Road was opened in the summer of 1908.
 In 1913, Chief Chris Hoobs died of a heart attack responding to a fire.
 The association received their fire charter from the state of New York in 1917 and were known from then on as the Broad Channel Volunteers.

 In 1956, then-Deputy Chief Robert H. Russell Sr. added volunteer ambulance services to provide first aid and ambulatory care to the residents of Broad Channel.
-He would also go on to be elected to the rank of Chief of Department twenty-one times from 1957–1973, 1975–1977, and again in 1984.
+He would also go on to be elected to the rank of Chief of Department twenty-one times from 1957 to 1973, 1975–1977, and again in 1984.
 By the early 1960s, the department was growing rapidly in both stature in the community and as an organization as a whole.

 On summer weekends during the 1950s and 1960s, the FDNY would send a spare engine and a crew detailed from other firehouses, known as Engine Company No. 341, to the Broad Channel Volunteers' quarters to assist in answering alarms on the island.
 The bridges at the northern and southern ends of the island were draw bridges and were frequently opened for large passing ships.
 The southern bridge was particularly active due to the numerous tankers carrying fuel to nearby Idlewild Airport (now John F. Kennedy International Airport).

 On average it took from 30 to 45 minutes from the lowering of the traffic barriers, the opening and closing of the lift bridge, and the raising of the traffic barriers before traffic could again move.
 Occasionally, the bridge would get stuck in the open position effectively closing Cross Bay Boulevard for extended periods.
 This would impede responses by FDNY apparatus, EMS & NYPD companies to the island for any type of emergency.

 Also, Cross Bay Boulevard, then 4 lanes in each direction, would be jammed by beach goers and those looking to vacation at Rockaway's bungalows and hotels and its famous Rockaway Playland.
 Often the FDNY firefighters would leave their apparatus parked on the Boulevard and join the volunteers on their apparatus because they were smaller than the FDNY apparatus and could maneuver down the very narrow streets.